Skip to content

 • No Backup: Performing compaction without data backups can result in irretrievable data loss in case of errors.

-In Conclusion: Streamlining Efficiency through Compaction
+In Conclusion: Streamlining Iceberg Efficiency through Compaction